-AASB 9: Financial Instruments
+AASB 9 Financial instruments

-These Standards will replace AASB 139: Financial Instruments: Recognition and Measurement.
+This standard will replace AASB 139 Financial Instruments: Recognition and Measurement.
 The key changes that may affect the Company on initial application of AASB 9 and associated amending Standards include:

-- Simplifying the general classifications of financial assets into those carried at amortised cost and those carried at fair value; - Permitting entities to irrevocably elect on initial recognition to present gains and losses on an equity instrument that is not held for trading in other comprehensive income (OCI); - Simplifying the requirements for embedded derivatives, including removing the requirements to separate and fair value embedded derivatives for financial assets carried at amortised cost; - Requiring an entity that chooses to measure a financial liability at fair value to present the portion of the change in its fair value due to changes in the entity's own credit risk in OCI, except when it would create an 'accounting mismatch'; - Introducing a new model for hedge accounting that permits greater flexibility in the ability to hedge risk, particularly with respect to non-financial items; and - Requiring impairment of financial assets carried at amortised cost based on an expected loss approach.
+- simplifying the general classifications of financial assets into those carried at amortised cost and those carried at fair value; - permitting entities to irrevocably elect on initial recognition to present gains and losses on an equity instrument that is not held for trading in other comprehensive income (OCI); - simplifying the requirements for embedded derivatives, including removing the requirements to separate and fair value embedded derivatives for financial assets carried at amortised cost; - requiring an entity that chooses to measure a financial liability at fair value to present the portion of the change in its fair value due to changes in the entity's own credit risk in OCI, except when it would create an 'accounting mismatch'; - introducing a new model for hedge accounting that permits greater flexibility in the ability to hedge risk, particularly with respect to non-financial items; and - requiring impairment of financial assets carried at amortised cost based on an expected loss approach.